Image from Wings and Wires by Ashley Farmer, Issue 154, Summer & Fall 2018

 Managing Editor: Jess Masi

 Jess Masi is a writer, educator, and beadwork artist based in Chicago, IL.
 They hold an MFA in Creative Writing from Indiana University, where they received the Ross Lockridge Jr. Prize for Short Fiction.
 Their writing can be found in Adi Magazine, So To Speak Journal, and elsewhere.
 An oral storyteller at heart, Jess has participated in literary performances across the Midwest.
-They currently teach writing at City Colleges Chicago.
+They currently teach writing at City Colleges Chicago and Loyola University Chicago.
 They belong to the Choctaw Nation of Oklahoma.

 Film Editor: Hannah Bonner